- The average cost of car insurance in Montana is $2,193 a year or $183 per month, based on our data analysis.

 Compare car insurance quotes in Montana

-Below is a breakdown of car insurance companies in Montana and their average annual premiums.
+In the table below, see an overview of various car insurance companies in Montana, along with their average annual premiums.

 Car insurance rates by city in Montana

-The table below shows the average annual car insurance premiums for Montana’s largest cities.
+Find below the average annual car insurance cost for drivers in some of Montana’s major cities.

 Select your city below to see the insurance company and its average full coverage rates.